dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     location='ukwest'
     az group create --name $rg --location $location --verbose
     ```
-    Results should return details of the new group including allocated id and _provising state_ as _Succeeded_.
+    Results should include details of the new group including allocated id and _provising state_ as _Succeeded_.

     > To recall the details of the resource group.
     > ```